ted-ross/skupper-X/README.md

  * App network is isolated - no ingress or attack surface unless expressly created.
  * No sign-up needed to participate in networked applications.
  * The workflow for application network setup is similar to that of setting up a video-conference meeting.
  * Network topology and Application topology are orthogonal.
-Each can change dymanically without affecting the other.
+Each can change dynamically without affecting the other.

 ## Central Concepts for Network Topology